bioTIMEHub/BioTIMEr/README.md

 ## Citation

-Under the terms of the BioTIME data user agreement, users who download data agree to cite a DOI.
+Under the terms of the BioTIME data user agreement, users who download data agree to cite all underlying DOIs.

 Please also cite **BioTIMEr** by running `citation(package = "BioTIMEr")`.